Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionAdult/allergicReactionAdult.md

 ![Alt text](/Images/AdultAllergicReaction/adultAllergicReaction9.jpg)

 - If symptoms do not improve within 5 to 15 minutes, Administer a second epinephrine autoinjector.
-If at any time the patient loses consciousness.
+If at any time the patient loses consciousness, GO TO

 [Go to CPR](/instructions/3/3/9)